PixarAnimationStudios/ruby-jss/README-2.0.0.md

 - Subclassing ruby-jss classes in your own code.
   - Those classes, and methods called on them, may need to be updated to match the new ruby-jss classes, in order to maintain _their_ backward compatibility.

+- If you make calls to Classic API's `.valid_id` class method for collection classes, and you pass in an integer as a String, e.g. '1234', expecting to get the valid id of the object with the _name_ or _serial_number_ '1234' you will now get back the id 1234 if there is an object with that id.
+That may not be the id of the object you were looking for.
+  - See [The valid_id method for Classic API collection classes](#the-valid_id-method-for-classic-api-collection-classes) below for details and how to do such a validation now.

 ## Notable changes from ruby-jss 1.x

 ### Paged queries to the Jamf Pro API